 The Public Affairs Section of the U.S. Embassy in Luanda, Angola (PAS Luanda) is pleased to request proposals for funding under the Embassy’s Public Diplomacy Grants program.
+Additional notices of funding opportunities for activities that support a variety of other initiatives are also listed.
 Please read and follow all instructions carefully.

 U.S. DEPARTMENT OF STATE

 U.S. EMBASSY LUANDA PUBLIC AFFAIRS SECTION